kolibri/talk-ansible-tricks/slides.md

 $ ansible-playbook --become \
     --become-user=root \
     --become-method=sudo  \
-    --ask-become-pass \
+    --ask-become-pass \  # <-- Remember this option
     site.yml
 ```

 *Info*:
-Note the `-K` (upper "K") flag, that is a shortcut for `--aks-become-pass`.
+You can shortcut the `--aks-become-pass` option with `-K` (upper "K")
 With this, ansible will ask your for the password to become the other user (Which password may depend on the `become-method`.)
 [`become` in the docs](http://docs.ansible.com/ansible/become.html)

 ------